Skip to main content

 BME graduate students engage in collaborative and interdisciplinary research with labs from the Schools of Medicine and Public Health, Pharmacy, and Veterinary Medicine, as well as the Colleges of Engineering, Agricultural and Life Sciences, and Letters and Sciences.
 Many of our students are supported through competitive national fellowships or training grants and benefit from unique professional development resources such as the Delta Program.

-Placement rate for BS graduates is greater than 95% for more than 10 years.
+Placement rate for BS graduates is on average 95% over the last 10 years.

 Completed in 2002, our building, the Engineering Centers Building (ECB), offers state-of-the-art facilities in which students and faculty study, invent and discover.
 We are located on the University of Wisconsin–Madison campus in close proximity to the UW Hospital and Clinics and UW–Madison’s world-class bioscience and biotechnology facilities.